6. Project Models to Multiple Scenarios

 Now, let’s organize the WorldClim files with the

-organize_future_worldclim(input_dir = in_dir, #Path to the raw variables from WorldClim
+organize_future_worldclim(input_dir = in_dir, # Path to variables from WorldClim

 output_dir = out_dir_future,